chingchenms/llvm/docs/Coroutines.rst

 3. a coroutine destroy function that is invoked when the coroutine is destroyed.

-.. note:: Splitting out resume and destroy functions are just one of the possible ways of lowering the coroutine.
+.. note:: Splitting out resume and destroy functions is just one of the possible ways of lowering the coroutine.
 We chose it for initial implementation as it matches closely the mental model and results in reasonably nice code.